 Dennis E. Gilbert is a proven leadership, generations, and customer service expert who has helped hundreds of organizations and thousands of individuals and teams transition forward to achieve higher levels of business and organizational success.
 Dennis consistently receives the highest ratings from corporate training events and keynote speeches and he is hired again and again by clients because of his unique ability to present what is often complex and challenging material with a breakthrough style that is deeply rooted in his real world experiences.

-His business expertise not only includes his 11+ year success story as a business consultant, speaker, and corporate trainer, but also includes executive management success in the technology sector, having led a business unit to achieve annual sales in excess of $34 million.
+His business expertise not only includes his 12+ year success story as a business consultant, speaker, and culture development expert, but also includes executive management success in the technology sector, having led a business unit to achieve annual sales in excess of $34 million.
 Dennis has also worked in academia, serving as the managing director of a business unit that provided workforce training and continuing education for both individuals and entire organizations.

 As an author Dennis has published five books and contributed to works in eight other books published by Pfeiffer.
 His two most recent books, #CustServ The Customer Service Culture, and Forgotten Respect, Navigating a Multigenerational Workforce, are popular with his clients and are often used as tools for personal and professional development.

 He has obtained the highly coveted status of Certified Speaking Professional (CSPTM) with the National Speaker Association.
 Fewer than 12% of the 5,000+ speakers of the 13 associations affiliated with the Global Speakers Federation currently hold this honor.
 This prestigious certification includes verification of performance data for speaking events and revenues, as well as client evaluations and a peer team review.